Over Yonder by Sean Dietrich #bookreview #audiobook @tnzfiction

 Review

-Need a twisted story which is full of life altering secrets…THIS IS IT!
-Grab your copy today.
+Need a tale that is heartwarming and full of wit and great characters…THIS IS IT!
+Grab your copy today!

 I received this novel from the publisher for a honest review.